By ProFellow Founder, Dr. Vicki Johnson

 Yesterday, I had the opportunity to give a webinar for students at Harvard on finding and winning competitive fellowships.
-I had some good news and some bad news to deliver to them.
+I went in-depth on some of my top fellowship application tips.
+However, I had some good news and some bad news to deliver to them.

 First, the good news: ProFellow’s free fellowships database now lists more than 1,000 professional and academic fellowship opportunities!
 And we’re adding 3-5 new fellowships a week.
 There are fellowship opportunities for people at all career levels, in all disciplines.
 These fellowships provide funding to pursue research or a self-designed project, gain professional experience, pay for graduate school, or work abroad, among many other opportunities.